-- Activity 4.2.1: Develop operational guidelines for the fund, outlining eligibility criteria, application processes, transparent fund allocation mechanisms, and operationalization procedures. - Activity 4.2.2: Draft legislation or regulatory frameworks to formalize the establishment and governance structure of the Coastal Resilience Fund. - Activity 4.2.3: Collaborate with financial institutions to establish secure and accountable mechanisms for managing and allocating revenues into the fund, ensuring compliance with regulatory standards.
+- Activity 4.2.1: Develop operational guidelines for the fund, outlining eligibility criteria, application processes, transparent fund allocation mechanisms, socially inclusive and equitable mechanisms, and operationalization procedures. - Activity 4.2.2: Draft legislation or regulatory frameworks to formalize the establishment and governance structure of the Coastal Resilience Fund. - Activity 4.2.3: Collaborate with financial institutions to establish secure and accountable mechanisms for managing and allocating revenues into the fund, ensuring compliance with regulatory standards.